windlej/CS223Project/README.md

 # CS223Project

-This final project is for demostrating my proffeicent skills in the fundamentals of Python.
+This final project is for demonstrating my proffeicent skills in the fundamentals of Python.
 I have decided to design a simple platformer that helps me understand GUI much better as im already proficient in CLI.

 ## Key Concepts:
 Playing PLATFORMER is quite simple and follows a lot of the same concepts as the classics such as Super Mario Bros. and Megaman.
 The key concepts of this game are: